 The requirements gathering process didn’t include the end-user from the Swiss Engineering Organization, but a sample of potential end-users who are indeed engineers from different fields and backgrounds were consulted in order to know what do they really need in an event app, and what information do they count on to make a booking decision.
 Nevertheless for a future update, the Swiss Engineering end-users should be consulted and be involved to refine the design and data offered.

 The chatbot is an important feature to implement for the voice assistant, because it offers a higher level of artificial intelligence as its training data is way larger than what the developing team can offer.
 It can handle also the different contexts and intents much better than the pre-defined sentences entered by the developing.

+A major limitation that was faced during the implementation and designing phase, is the lack of an appropriate data base structure to include all the new attributes that must be saved for each end-user, for example the liked tags and a well-defined attributes information, as the content of the location attribute was not only the actual address, but an inconsistent address information such as only the name of the location, and sometimes the street name and number without postal code.
+So a re-built database should make the output and displayed information more reliable on the app.

 The Swiss Engineering database needs a complete re-design to include all the new attributes used in this show-case app, such as the tags for an event, the description in multiple languages in order for the details to be consistent with the languages that the app supports and also the user personal picture, which is presented in the profile screen.